C-Guard self-protection solution for Naval platforms

-With more than 150 systems in operation worldwide, C-Guard has proven to be a cost-effective solution with a high degree of operational time.
+With more than 150 systems in operation worldwide, Terma’s C-Guard is a well proven and a cost-effective solution offering unmatched operational availability.

 6 tube launcher - Image courtesy: Royal Danish Navy